Kid Snow

 Kid Snow is a 2024 Australian sports drama film directed by Paul Goldman from a screenplay by John Brumpton.
 Starring Billy Howle and Phoebe Tonkin and set in the 1970s, the film's plot follows the titular character (Howle), a washed-up boxer who falls in love with a single mother (Tonkin).
 Production took place in the Goldfields–Esperance region of Western Australia.

 Kid Snow premiered at the Sydney Film Festival on 11 June 2024.
-Distributed by Madman Entertainment, the film began its theatrical run in Australia on 12 September 2024, and will be released in the United States in February 2025.
+Distributed by Madman Entertainment, the film began its theatrical run in Australia on 12 September 2024 and was released in the United States in February 2025.
 The film received mixed reviews from critics, who criticised the screenplay and story pacing but highly praised Tonkin's performance, which was nominated for Best Actress at the 14th AACTA Awards.

 Plot

 A washed-up Irish boxer named Kid Snow is faced with a chance to redeem himself when he is offered a rematch against the man he fought a decade prior.
 When he meets single mother Sunny, he is forced to think of a future beyond boxing.